Is the Earth flat?

 BOMBAST: "That means 98 percent believe it isn't."

-FLITTERFLOP: "Yes, but the two percent add up to 20 million adults if we count all Americans over the age of 18."
+FLITTERFLOP: "Yes, but the two percent add up to over five million adults if we count all Americans over the age of 18."

 BOMBAST: "I'd question whether anyone who believes the earth is flat is an adult!"